-The switching component must be suitably cooled so that the junction temperature does not exceed the values specified : usually 125 or 150°C (this value depends on the power components) and so that the temperature of the heatsink does not exceed 90 or 100°C.
+The switching device must be sufficiently cooled so that the junction temperature does not exceed the required values: usually 125 or 150°C (this value depends on the power components) and so that the temperature of the heatsink does not exceed 90 or 100°C.

 The heatsink can be determined either by calculation (see technical note - pages 4 to 6) or directly from the curves provided by celduc.

-The type of heatsink to be used can be determined directly according to the switched currrent and the ambient temperature.
+The type of heatsink to use can be determined by the switched current and the ambient temperature.

-1- identify the current to be switched on the abscissa of the left hand curve
+1- identify the current to switch on the abscissa of the left-hand curve

-2- plot a vertical line from this point up to the curve (1)
+2- plot a vertical line from the above point up to the curve (1)

-3- from the point obtained, a horizontal line is plotted to the right hand curve (2)
+3- from the obtained point, a horizontal line is plotted to the right-hand curve (2)

-5- plot a vertical line from this point until you meet the horizontal line previously plotted (3)
+5- plot a vertical line from this point until you reach the horizontal line previously plotted (3)

-6- this point determines the type of heatsink to the used
+6- this point determines the type of heatsink to use

-7- choose the heatsink corresponding to the curve located above this point.
-In this example 1,2°/W (4)
+7- select the heatsink corresponding to the curve located above this point.
+In this example 1.2°/W (4)

 To have access to our complete range of heatsinks - click here